tejaspant/ECE-661-Computer-Vision/HW7/README.md

 ---
 Here are some of the sample results:
 ![alt text][image1]
+LBP Histogram for Sample 1 in Class Beach
 ![alt text][image2]
 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]
+![alt text][image6]
+The overall accuracy of the classifier is 72% based on the confusion matrix.
 The detailed results and discussion can be found in hw7_TejasPant.pdf